≡ Menu

 Back To Table Of Contents

-Why is GM selling fewer sedan cars now?
+Why is GM selling significantly fewer sedan cars?

 General Motors (GM) has reduced its focus on sedan cars due to shifting consumer preferences and broader market trends.
 In recent years, there has been a significant increase in demand for SUVs, crossovers, and trucks, which offer more space, versatility, and perceived value compared to traditional sedans.